PlebOne/relay.pleb.one/README.md

 # relay.pleb.one

-A premium Nostr relay and Blossom host built with the T3 stack (Next.js 15, tRPC, Prisma, Tailwind).
-It combines a cypherpunk-styled marketing site, subscription management, Lightning payments, a modular relay server, and S3-backed Blossom storage.
+A public Nostr relay with whitelist-based access and Blossom host built with the T3 stack (Next.js 15, tRPC, Prisma, Tailwind).
+It combines a cypherpunk-styled marketing site, whitelist management, invite propagation, a modular relay server, and S3-backed Blossom storage.

 ---